 In 1987, Jim expanded the west side of the building.
 He added a sausage case, a cheese deli, a drink cooler, a larger gift display area, and new bathroom facilities.
 He also added a walk-in cooler which he used to age cheddar blocks.
 Ehlenbach’s is renowned to this day for its fine aged cheddar.

 Jim’s son, Brian, started working at the store in 1992.
 Over the years, Jim trained Brian in the hopes that someday he might want to take over the family business.

 In 2001, Brian married his high school sweetheart and co-worker Karie Kopplin.
 In January of 2002, Brian and Karie took over operation of the family business.

 Although Brian and Karie have modernized some things at the store, the original theme of Ehlenbach’s remains the same.
-For example, they still hand-cut all of the cheese the same way that Ralph and Lucille did almost 50 years ago.
+For example, they still hand-cut all of the cheese the same way that Ralph and Lucille did over 50 years ago.
 They also deal with some of the same cheese vendors that the family has used since 1972.
 Brian also ages his cheddars and swiss, just as his father taught him.